-JOURNALISM IV HONORS (IV HONORS-A, IV HONORS-B)

-Prerequisites: Journalism III
+JOURNALISM IV HONORS (IV HONORS-A, IV HONORS-B) Grade Level: 12 Prerequisites: Journalism III Credit: 1 unit

 Students continue to define their journalistic skills and serve in top leadership positions in the production of written and broadcast media.
 They serve as editors and are responsible for all aspects of planning, organizing, and preparing quality journalistic products.